 How to use Colace

 Take this medication by mouth, usually at bedtime with a full glass (8 ounces or 240 milliliters) of water or juice, or as directed by your doctor.
-The dosage is based on your medical condition and response to therapy.
-Decrease your dose or stop taking this medication if you develop diarrhea.
+The dosage is based on your medical condition, age, and response to treatment.

 If you are using the liquid form of this medication, measure the dose carefully using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 If you are using the drops, measure the medication with the dropper provided, or use a dose-measuring spoon or device to make sure you have the correct dose.
 Mix the syrup, liquid or drops in 4 to 8 ounces of fruit juice, milk or infant formula to prevent throat irritation and mask a bitter taste.